Kleene-Star/KleeneStar/doc/kleenestar.architecture.md

 **KleeneStar** follows an API-first strategy where all functions are provided via clearly defined, documented interfaces.

-- REST is used as the primary paradigm for synchronous, resource-oriented communication, especially for CRUD operations and third-party system integrations.
+- **REST:** Primary paradigm for synchronous, resource-oriented communication and third-party integrations.
-- gRPC is used for performant, binary communication between internal services when low latency and strict typing are required.
+- **gRPC:** Binary, low-latency communication between internal services with strict typing.
-- GraphQL is optionally used for scenarios where clients require flexible queries and over- or under-fetching should be avoided.
+- **GraphQL:** Optional for flexible queries and avoiding over-/under-fetching.
 All APIs are versioned, use HTTPS/TLS for transport encryption, and rely on standardized authentication and authorization mechanisms (e.g., OAuth 2.0, OpenID Connect).
-- Versioning is implemented via URI versions (e.g., /api/v1/...).
+- **Versioning:** Implemented via URI paths (e.g., `/api/v1/...`).
-- Security: All APIs use HTTPS/TLS, authentication via OAuth 2.0 or OpenID Connect, authorization via role-based access control (RBAC).
+- **Security:** All APIs use HTTPS/TLS, authentication via OAuth 2.0 or OpenID Connect, authorization via role-based access control (RBAC).
-- Documentation: OpenAPI/Swagger definitions are generated automatically and versioned.
+- **Documentation:** OpenAPI/Swagger definitions are generated automatically and versioned.

 Example: A REST endpoint POST `/api/v1/tasks` creates a new task.
 The client sends JSON data, the server validates it, persists the record, and returns the resource with a unique ID.